piyushchauhan/iitp-discord-bot/README.md

 - test server - https://discord.gg/J4Gb3XH

 ## Installing
+*NOTE* make sure that you have node js and git installed in your system
-1. `git clone https://github.com/piyushchauhan/iitp-discord-bot.git && cd iitp-discord-bot`
+1. Clone the repository and switch to its directory - `git clone https://github.com/piyushchauhan/iitp-discord-bot.git && cd iitp-discord-bot`
-2. `npm install`
+2. Install npm packages - `npm install`
-3. put the bot token in `config.json`
+3. Put the bot token in `config.json`
-4. `node .`
+4. Run the node server - `node .`
 Now the bot is up and running

 ## How to test the bot?